egor-tensin/notes/windows-apps.md

 ---------

 * 7-Zip
-    * Associate file types and disable the "CRC SHA >" context menu entry in Tools -> Options...
+    * Associate the file types in Tools -> Options...
+    * Disable the "CRC SHA >" context menu entry on the other tab.
+* Cygwin
+    * Install/generate the client SSH key.
+    * Set up the SSH server.
 * Far Manager
     * Enable Explorer integration during installation.
 * Google Chrome